On Amazon.com: The True Believer: Thoughts on the Nature of Mass Movements (1951)

 If you want to understand how mass movements like Russian Communism, Chinese Communism, Nazi Germany, Christianity, and etc. get started and manage to engulf entire countries, this is the book for you.

-With the rise of radical Islam — and terrorism — on the one hand, and Climate Alarmism on the other hand, Hoffer’s book is incredibly relevant today.
+With the rise of radical Islam — and terrorism — on the one hand, and Wokeism and Climate Alarmism on the other hand, Hoffer’s book is incredibly relevant today.

 This book deals with some peculiarities common to all mass movements, be they religious movements, social revolutions or nationalist movements.
 It does not maintain that all movements are identical, but that they share certain essential characteristics which give them a family likeness.

 All mass movements generate in their adherents a readiness to die and a proclivity for united action; all of them, irrespective of the doctrine they preach and the program they project, breed fanaticism, enthusiasm, fervent hope, hatred and intolerance; all of them are capable of releasing a powerful flow of activity in certain departments of life; all of them demand blind faith and singlehearted allegiance.

 All movements, however different in doctrine and aspiration, draw their early adherents from the same types of humanity; they all appeal to the same types of mind.